 Gaining the advantages of combining feature flags with continuous delivery is easiest when tools are natively connected to one another.

-CloudBees Feature Flags and our industry-leading CloudBees CD solution now have native integration with one another for immediately increased CD maturity and capability described in this eBook.
+CloudBees Feature Management and our industry-leading CloudBees CD solution now have native integration with one another for immediately increased CD maturity and capability described in this eBook.
 This integration is part of our commitment to deliver end to end SDLC value with Software Delivery Automation.

 CloudBees Software Delivery Automation solutions enable enterprises to optimize their software delivery process for increased innovation and security by connecting, automating and orchestrating the tools and functions across development, operations and shared service teams.